 How strict is the program?

-Summerfuel has some broad guidelines that must be followed by all students: you must attend all of your academic courses; you must report to your Resident Advisor (RA) or host family at check-in time; you cannot leave your dormitory or homestay after check-in; you may not break any laws; you may not possess or consume alcohol or drugs; you may not smoke in your dormitory, excursion buses, classrooms or adjacent to your dormitory; and you must respect your fellow students, Summerfuel staff and university representatives.
-Within these parameters we hope to establish a safe, caring and mature community where every student can develop at their own pace.
+Summerfuel has some broad guidelines that must be followed by all students: you must attend all of your academic courses; you must report to your Resident Advisor (RA) or host family at check-in time; you cannot leave your dormitory or homestay after check-in; you may not break any laws; you may not possess or consume alcohol or drugs; you may not smoke in your dormitory, excursion buses, classrooms or in the vicinity of any of these, and you must respect your fellow students, Summerfuel staff and university representatives.
+You can find more information about our policies in the ‘Parent-Student Agreement’ form.
+Within these parameters, we are able to establish a safe, caring and mature community where every student can develop at their own pace.

 What if I break Summerfuel rules?